 First-Year Bridge Tuition

 Admitting you through CGS means admitting you at the two-year associate degree level, where tuition is less than two-thirds the cost of UWM’s four-year programs.
-Tuition is approximately $246 per credit or about $2,956 per semester for a full-time student.
+Tuition for Wisconsin residents is approximately $246 per credit or about $2,956 per semester for a full-time student.
 For more information on tuition and fees, please visit the page on the One Stop Finances website.

 We strongly encourage all students to submit a FAFSA (Free Application for Federal Student Aid).
 This is the first step needed to determine your eligibility for state and federal financial aid.